openhive-network/hive/documentation/paths_to_executables.md

 ## Paths to executables

-TestLibrary contains module which handles paths to executables using by TestLibrary (like _hived_, _cli_wallet_, and so on...).
+TestTools contains module which handles paths to executables using by TestTools (like _hived_, _cli_wallet_, and so on...).
 You can configure which executables should be used in following ways:
 1. set directly in script
 2. passed as command line arguments
 3. environment variables